The higher dimensional propositional calculus: Introduction

 \textbf{Outline of the paper}.
-In Section \ref{tutankamen} we recapitulate a few notions from our previous papers on the subject, to make the present work reasonably self-contained.
-In particular, we give the definitons of Church algebras, and of Boolean algebras, of finite dimension, summarising the main results thus far obtained about them.
-In Section \ref{cleopatra} we introduce the $n$-dimensional propositional calculi for each $n\mathrm{CL}$ and their semantics, giving a soundness proof.
-Section \ref{anubi} contains the completeness proof.
-In Section \ref{nefertiti}, which precedes a short concluding section, we specialise our results to the 2-dimensional case.
+In Section \ref{tutankamen} we recapitulate a few notions to make the present work reasonably self-contained.
+In particular, we give the definitons of Church algebras and of Boolean algebras of finite dimension, summarising the main results thus far obtained about them.
+In Section \ref{cleopatra} we introduce the sequent calculus $n\mathrm{LK}$.
+Section \ref{nefertiti} and its companion Section \ref{sec:class_cont} presents the case $n=2$.
+In section \ref{sec:closer} we study some syntatctic properties of $n\mathrm{LK}$, and we provide examples of higher dimensional proofs.
+Section \ref{sec:sem} presents the semantics of $n\mathrm{LK}$, and the proof of soundness of the calculus.
+Section \ref{anubi} contains the semantic proof of completeness.
+Some work is required, in particular, to show that the set of formulas of $n\mathrm{LK}$, quotiented by equiprovability, is the universe of a Boolean algebra of dimension $n$.
+In Section \ref{sec:equiv} we prove that $n\mathrm{LK}$ is sound and complete for $n\mathrm{CL}$, the propositional logic of the $n$BAs.
+As a corollary, we have that $n\mathrm{LK}$ is equivalent to the Hilbert-style axiomatisation of $n\mathrm{CL}$ presented in \cite{SBLP}.
+In Section \ref{sec:main} we provide a syntactic proof of completeness, yielding the cut admissibility property.